voicegain/platform/PRIVACY.md

 ## Financial Data

-Financial information, such as data related to your payment method (e.g. valid credit card number, card brand, expiration date) that we may collect when you purchase, order, or request information about our services from the Site or our application].
-We store only very limited, if any, financial information that we collect.
-Otherwise, all financial information is stored by our payment processor, [Fusebill](https://www.fusebill.com/), and you are encouraged to review their privacy policy and contact them directly for responses to your questions.
+Financial information, such as data related to your payment method (e.g. valid credit card number, card brand, expiration date), that we may collect when you purchase, order, or request information about our services from the Site or our application.
+We do **not** store full payment card details.
+All financial information is securely processed and stored by our payment processor, [Fusebill](https://www.fusebill.com/).
+You are encouraged to review their privacy policy and contact them directly for responses to your questions.

 ## Data From Contests, Giveaways, and Surveys

 Personal and other information you may provide when entering contests or giveaways and/or responding to surveys.

+---

 # COLLECTION OF YOUR CUSTOMERS INFORMATION

-We may collect information about your customers as described below.
+We may collect and process information about your customers strictly as described below.

 ## Audio Derived Customer Data

-Personal data of your customers that you ask us to process on your behalf, which will include any personal data of your customers that you provide to us to transcribe, caption, recognize, or otherwise process for them.
-When Voicegain processes personal data on behalf of you, Voicegain is just the processor of the data under applicable law, and you are the controller.
-You will solely control the extent of storage of such data in our systems.
+Personal data of your customers that you ask us to process on your behalf, including any audio, transcripts, or related information you provide to us to transcribe, caption, recognize, or otherwise process.

+When Voicegain processes personal data on your behalf, you are the **data controller** and Voicegain is the **data processor** under applicable law.
+You determine how long such data is retained in our systems.
+Unless you configure longer storage, we delete audio and derived data in accordance with our [Data Processing Addendum](https://github.com/voicegain/platform/blob/master/DATA-PROCESSING-ADDENDUM.md).

+**Security Measures:** Audio Derived Customer Data is encrypted in transit and at rest, and access is limited to authorized personnel only.

+**International Transfers:** If Audio Derived Customer Data is transferred outside the country of origin (e.g., to the United States), such transfers are made under appropriate legal mechanisms (such as Standard Contractual Clauses).

+---

 # DATA QUALITY

 Quality and Accuracy of Data: We strive to keep your Personal Data accurately recorded.
 The quality of the data we collect and process is a priority to us, and we make every reasonable effort to ensure it.
 However, maintaining the accuracy and completeness of your data is a shared responsibility.
 We rely on you, the data subject, to inform us if your personal data changes during your relationship with us.

 * **Your Responsibility:**
 As a data subject, you have a responsibility to ensure that the data you provide to us is accurate, complete, and up-to-date.
 Incorrect information can impact the quality of the services we provide, and inaccurate or false information can have serious repercussions.
 In cases where the data you provide is used for legal, financial, or safety-related purposes, the impact of inaccurate information can be significantly greater.

 * **Updating Your Data:**
 You are encouraged to review your data periodically and update it as necessary.
 Most platforms we operate provide options for you to access and update your personal data.
 In cases where such a provision does not exist, or if you encounter any issues, please contact us at [support@voicegain.ai](mailto:support@voicegain.ai)

 * **Rectifying Inaccurate Data:** If you believe any of your data in our possession is inaccurate or incomplete, please notify us immediately.
 We are committed to promptly correcting any inaccuracies in your Personal Data.

+---

 # USE OF YOUR INFORMATION

 Having accurate information about you permits us to provide you with a smooth, efficient, and customized experience.
 This section is not applicable to Audio Derived Customer Information.

+**Legal Bases for Processing (EU/EEA Users):**
+If you are located in the European Economic Area or another jurisdiction requiring a legal basis, we process your information on one or more of the following bases:
+- To perform a contract with you (e.g., to provide services you requested).
+- With your consent (e.g., for marketing communications).
+- To comply with legal obligations.
+- For our legitimate interests (e.g., improving services, preventing fraud), provided such interests do not override your rights.

 Specifically, we may use information collected about you via the Site or our application to:

 - Compile anonymous statistical data and analysis for use internally or with third parties.
 - Create and manage your account.
 - Deliver targeted advertising, coupons, newsletters, and other information regarding promotions and the Site and our application to you.
 - Email you regarding your account or order.
 - Fulfill and manage purchases, orders, payments, and other transactions related to the Site and our application.
 - Generate a personal profile about you to make future visits to the Site and our application more personalized.
 - Increase the efficiency and operation of the Site and our application.
 - Monitor and analyze usage and trends to improve your experience with the Site and our application.
 - Notify you of updates to the Site and our applications.
 - Offer new products, services, applications, and/or recommendations to you.
 - Perform other business activities as needed.
 - Prevent fraudulent transactions, monitor against theft, and protect against criminal activity.
 - Process payments and refunds.
 - Request feedback and contact you about your use of the Site and our application.
 - Resolve disputes and troubleshoot problems.
 - Respond to product and customer service requests.
 - Send you a newsletter.
 - Solicit support for the Site and our application.
 - Administer sweepstakes, promotions, and contests.
 - Assist law enforcement and respond to subpoena.

+---

 # USE OF YOUR CUSTOMERS INFORMATION

 This section describes how Voicegain may strictly and narrowly use your Customers Information (i.e. Audio Derived Customer Data)

 - Provide, maintain and improve our services.
 - Resolve disputes and troubleshoot problems.
 - Respond to product and customer service requests.
 - Prevent fraudulent transactions, monitor against theft, and protect against criminal activity.
 - Enforce legal terms that govern our services.
 - Comply with law.
 - Assist law enforcement and respond to subpoena.

 # DISCLOSURE OF YOUR INFORMATION